After a shift in offensive philosophy, the Seahawks’ winning formula was on full display vs. the Rams

 On Dec.
 29, 2019, in a chaotic and controversial 26-21 loss to San Francisco, Hollister was tackled inside the 1-yard line — only an inch or two short of the goal line — on the game’s final play.
 The 49ers won the game and won the division title, and then went on three weeks later to claim the NFC crown.

-Fast-forward to Sunday afternoon at Lumen Field, and there was Hollister again, in the same north end zone, catching another pass from Wilson.
+Fast forward to Sunday afternoon at Lumen Field, and there was Hollister again, in the same north end zone, catching another pass from Wilson.
 This time, chaos quickly turned to celebration for the Seahawks, as Hollister’s 13-yard touchdown reception with 2:51 remaining clinched a 20-9 victory over the Los Angeles Rams and secured Seattle’s first division title since 2016.

 “That’s got a little bit of poetry right there,” Seahawks coach Pete Carroll said.
 “I don’t even think it was a yard last year.
 I mean, we’re at this exact same situation.
 What I like about you bringing that up is that we’ve been here before — we’ve been this close.
 This time we really pushed it over the top and finished and left no doubt.”